Handheld vs Blue Light 3D Scanner: Accuracy, Speed, and Best Applications

 • Alignment stability – consistency after multiple scan merges

-For small to medium precision parts under controlled conditions, a blue light 3D scanner usually delivers higher overall accuracy and repeatability.
+For small and medium precision components under controlled inspection conditions, blue light 3D scanners usually deliver higher overall accuracy and repeatability.

 • Stable measuring distance